 He is not mistaken in presenting, as the foundations of what people are pleased to call Plymouthism, the authority of the scriptures and the action of the Holy Ghost.
 It is on these, in very truth, that I desire that my own work and that of my brethren should rest.

 What is this dualism between God and man, this singular rivalry of which we are said to be guilty?
-A rivalry singular truly, on the part of a wretched creature, a worm, with *Him* who has created man.
-Such a thought enters not, either to
+A rivalry singular truly, on the part of a wretched creature, a worm, with *Him* who has created man Such a thought enters not, either to

 {58}